west0nG/ADVX25/AI_AGENT_SETUP.md

 1. **API Key Error**: Make sure `KIMI_API_KEY` is properly set in your `.env` file
 2. **CORS Issues**: Backend is configured to allow requests from common development ports
 3. **Connection Issues**: Check that both frontend and backend are running and accessible
+4. **Deployment Errors**: The system now gracefully handles missing API keys during deployment

+### Deployment-Safe Architecture

+The AI agent system is designed to be deployment-safe:

+- **Graceful Degradation**: If `KIMI_API_KEY` is not set, the service loads fallback endpoints
+- **Lazy Loading**: OpenAI client is only initialized when actually needed
+- **Error Handling**: Import errors won't crash the entire application
+- **Fallback Service**: Provides informative responses when AI service is not configured

 ### Debug Mode